2013 Calendar of Holocaust Remembrance Events

 “The World Knew -- Jan Karski’s Mission for Humanity”

 This exhibit lays out the captivating background of Polish native Jan Kozielewski, who under the assumed name of Jan Karski served as a courier for the Polish Underground State and informed Allied leaders about Nazi Germany’s ongoing extermination of the Jews.
 Karski was a Roman Catholic who later attained U.S. citizenship and was named an honorary citizen of Israel and a Righteous Among the Nations.
-The exhibit has been produced by the Polish History Museum in partnership with the Ministry of Foreign Affairs of the Republic of Poland and the Jan Karski Educational Foundation and will be on view until 18 February 2013.
+The exhibit has been produced by the Polish History Museum in partnership with the Ministry of Foreign Affairs of the Republic of Poland and the Jan Karski Educational Foundation.

 "Whoever Saves a Single Life … Rescuers of Jews During the Holocaust"

 This exhibit showcases some of those rare but exceedingly important instances where people fought to safeguard their Jewish fellow citizens during the Holocaust.
 In a time of overwhelming death and destruction, rescuers did not stand by silently.
 They chose another way, and their bravery offers us a glimmer of hope.
 It shows us that people are able to make choices and act on them, even in the face of powerful constraints, offering us a lesson on the universal value of the preservation of human life, human dignity, and human rights.
 It shows us that people are able to make choices and act on them, even in the face of powerful constraints, offering us a lesson on the universal value of the preservation of human life, human dignity and human rights.
-The exhibit has been produced by The Jewish Foundation for the Righteous and will be on view until 18 February 2013.
+The exhibit has been produced by The Jewish Foundation for the Righteous.

 Wednesday, 23 January 2013